ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/introduction-to-records/introduction-to-records.md

 1. Login to Content server as an administrator and click on **Configure Records Settings** under Administration tab as shown in the image below.
     ![This image shows how to configure record settings](./images/configure-records-settings.png "Configure Records Settings ")

-2. Select the software configuration as shown in the image .
+2. Select the software configuration as shown in the image.
       ![Select the Installation Level as shown in the image.](./images/installation-level.png "Installation Level")
       ![Features Associated with the Installation Level chosen.](./images/installation-feature.png "Installation Feature")

     > **Note:** Restart the servers after selecting the installation settings for the changes to be applied.

 3. After the installation is successfully completed ,configure the setup checklist by clicking on **Records** tab,select **Configure** option and then select **Setup Checklist**.
      ![Selecting the initial Setup checklist](./images/select-setup-checklist.png "Select SetUp CheckList ")